ankitkumar108/Explore-Products/README.md

 If you have any questions or feedback about Explore Products, please feel free to contact me:

-- Developer Name: Indian Bittu
+- Developer Name: Ankit Kumar
-- Email: newtonbk123@gmail.com
+- Email: ankitkumar108@gmail.com